circonus/product-docs/passport/use-cases/auto-provisioning.md

 :::info Working with more than 1 rule for auto provisioning agents

 A configuration can have 1 or more rules applied to it.
-When auto provisioning agents, set the rule **weight** to 1 so it will be the default configuraiton.
+When auto provisioning agents, set the rule **weight** to 1 so it will be the default configuration.

-Doing this will allow you to have multiple rules applied to a configuration file with higher weights for other conditions such as time-bouned changes, in coming alerts, Etc. When the rules with higher value weights expire, then the rules engine will apply the rule with the weight of 1 to the agent.
+Doing this will allow you to have multiple rules applied to a configuration file and or agent with either lower or higher weights for other conditions such as auto-provisioning default configs, in coming alerts, Etc. When the rules with higher value weights expire, then the rules engine will apply the rule with lower **weights** to the agents.

 :::

+We will set the weight of this rule to be something low such as **1** so we can default to this configuration file from other higher weighted configurations once they expire.

 ![configurations-details-page-no-rule](../img/configurations-rule-auto-provision.png)